 So that’s kind of my background in terms of discovering music and becoming a producer/engineer – and I’m still asking questions, so being inquisitive is kind of at the heart of what I do.

-[LEWITT] How did you get what you’d consider to be your first big break, working with other artists instead of your own band?
+[LEWITT] How did you get what you’d consider being your first big break, working with other artists instead of your own band?

 [Justin Stanley] My first kind of real crazy experience was in 2000.
 Nikka Costa and I were making a record in New York, and she was signed to a label called Cheeba Sound.
 The only two artists signed on that label were Nikka and D’Angelo.
 The engineer who was working with D’Angelo at the time was Russell Elevado, who is a real artistic and musical mixer and engineer.
 We were doing a record at Electric Lady Studios, and Russell was there as well, working on D’Angelo’s record Voodoo, so Russell stepped over and helped us finish the Nikka Costa record, which was called Everybody Got Their Something, and then he mixed it.
 Russell showed me the creative side of being an engineer.
 He really uses the desk like playing an instrument, and a lot of that experience stuck with me.
 Through that record, Nikka got a simple email that said “Come and play!” coming from Paisley Park, and we figured that it had to be Prince.
 So in 2001, we went to Paisley Park and met Prince, and that was the start of a long friendship and working relationship with him – he was an amazing mentor to both of us!
 I think that was the first break in America … having someone like him believe in us kind of gave us the confidence to do whatever we wanted to do.